epolisensky/VLITE/vdp/docs/source/instructions.rst

 inserted into the database as a new table in the "radcat" schema.
 Follow the instructions below to add or update a catalog.

+1. Move the catalog into the catalog directory defined in ``radiocatalogs.catalogio.catalogdir``.
+This is in /home/vpipe/vdp/resources/RadioCatalogs on roadrunner.

-1. If adding a new catalog, create a new entry for it in the catalog dictionary at the top of the ``radiocatalogs.catalogio`` module.
+2. Create a new entry for the catalog in the catalog dictionary at the top of the ``radiocatalogs.catalogio`` module.
 Add the name of the catalog as a new key and a dictionary as its value which contains the key 'id' and a